Nuwanthi-R/github-slideshow/_posts/0000-01-02-Nuwanthi-R.md

 layout: slide
 title: "Welcome to our second slide!"
 --
-This is my second slide
+"Life is about facing new challenges"
 Use the left arrow to go back!